hayden-fr/ComfyUI-Model-Manager/README.md

 - Search `/`subdirectories of model directories based on your file structure (for example, `/styles/clothing`).
 - Include models listed in ComfyUI's `extra_model_paths.yaml`.
 - Button to copy a model to the ComfyUI clipboard.
 (Embedding cannot be copied to the system clipboard with an http connection.)
+- Button to add model to ComfyUI graph.
+(For small screens/low resolution.)
 - Right, left and bottom toggleable sidebar modes.
 - Drag model to graph to add or existing node to set model.
 - Drag embedding to textarea to append.